-Health and Wellness: The New Way of Life
+Health and Wellness Brands: The New Way of Life

-Overall consumer interest in selecting food and activities geared toward wellness is increasing.
+Overall consumer interest in selecting food and activities geared toward a wellness lifestyle is increasing.
 Consumers are realizing the effects that their eating habits and on-the-go lifestyles are having on their ability to maintain a healthy, sustainable life.
 They are becoming more selective in their product and lifestyle choices and increasingly understand the connection between their diet and health.
+Case in point – over 81% of Americans over the age of 50 have become more conscious of what they eat.
 Health and wellness is not a fad — it is becoming a way of life.

-While most people pursue some form of health and wellness, the extent of their interest and engagement varies considerably – meeting consumers on their terms will motivate change and influence partnership with brands.
-Let’s face it, it’s not surprising that consumers vary in their commitment to exercise, dieting habits, and product choices, and that underlying demographic characteristics influence these decisions – a Gen X’er is far more interested in a stress reliever than a Boomer who may be looking for a memory supplement.
+While most people pursue some form of health and wellness, the extent of their interest and engagement varies considerably – meeting consumers on their terms will motivate change and influence partnership with wellness brands.
+Let’s face it, it’s not surprising that consumers vary in their commitment to exercise, dieting habits, and product choices, and that underlying demographic characteristics influence these decisions.
+A Gen X’er for example is far more interested in a stress reliever than a Boomer who may be looking for a memory supplement.

-So what are the triggers that continue to motivate consumers to partner with health and wellness brands, and drive this industry forward?
+So what are the triggers that are motivating consumers to partner with health and wellness brands, and drive this industry forward?

 - Increase in consumer acceptance to a broader set of health and wellness solutions, including non-traditional treatments (herbal remedies, supplements, etc.).